marcoromagnolo/j7ORM/README.md

 You can also use `j7orm.GenericDAO` by using entity on fly without create DAOs for each entity

 ### Insight
-if you want to increase your Advant ORM knowledge follow this [link](https://github.com/marcoromagnolo/j7orm/wiki)
+if you want to increase your j7ORM knowledge follow this [link](https://github.com/marcoromagnolo/j7orm/wiki)